 The format of the course is lecture/discussion.
-There will be a final exam (15% of the final grade), an essay midterm (25%), a term paper (25%), a group paper on some aspect of family policy (20%), a group oral presentation of your term paper (10%) and a notebook containing your "reading reports" (5%).
+There will be a final exam (15% of the final grade), an essay midterm (25%), a term paper (25%), a group oral presentation of your term paper (5%) a group paper and presentation on some aspect of family policy (25%), and a notebook containing your "reading reports" (5%).
 Other exercises designed to aid in comprehension of the material may be assigned as needed.